WesleyBryie/ChumBucket/wiki/guides/win10upgrade_activation.md

 ## ► Activating Windows 10

-Just download and run [MSA (Microsoft-Activation-Tools)](http://www.reddit.com/r/piracy/wiki/megathread/tools) to activate.
+Just download and run [MAS (Microsoft-Activation-Tools)](http://www.reddit.com/r/piracy/wiki/megathread/tools) to activate.
 Download from the Releases page at the github repo.
 Run the `cmd` file located in the `All-In-One-Version` directory.
 To activate Win10, run the `HWID` option and you're done.

 This activation mode is permanent and will not install a background service, which would be liable to be removed by an antivirus, causing your windows to become de-activated, which was historically the case with previous KMS activation tools.
 It grants, by all intents and purposes, a genuine licenese, because it takes advantage of the fact that Microsoft still offers a free win7/8 -> win10 upgrade, spoofs that upgrade ticket, thus granting you a digital license to Windows 10.